Orbital forcing: Overview

-ice ages deepen by progressive steps, but the recovery to interglacial conditions occurs in a single large step.
+ice ages deepen in progressive steps.
+However, the recovery to interglacial conditions occurs in a single large step.

 Orbital mechanics require that the length of the seasons be proportional to the swept areas of the seasonal quadrants, so when the eccentricity is extreme, the seasons on the far side of the orbit can last substantially longer.
 Today, when autumn and winter in the Northern Hemisphere occur at closest approach, the Earth is moving at its maximum velocity and therefore autumn and winter are slightly shorter than spring and summer.

 Today in the Northern Hemisphere, summer is 4.66 days longer than winter and spring is 2.9 days longer than autumn.
 As axial precession changes the place in the Earth's orbit where the solstices and equinoxes occur, Northern Hemisphere winters will get longer and summers will get shorter, eventually creating conditions believed to be favourable for triggering the next glacial period.

 The arrangements of land masses on the Earth's surface are believed to reinforce the orbital forcing effects.
 Comparisons of plate tectonic continent reconstructions and paleoclimatic studies show that the Milankovitch cycles have the greatest effect during geologic eras when landmasses have been concentrated in polar regions, as is the case today.
 Greenland, Antarctica, and the northern portions of Europe, Asia, and North America are situated such that a minor change in solar energy will tip the balance in the climate of the Arctic, between year-round snow/ice preservation and complete summer melting.
 The presence or absence of snow and ice is a well-understood positive feedback mechanism for climate.